tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 The option `-p 8888:8888` is used to publish the Docker container᾿s internal port to the host machine, in this case to ensure Jupyter notebook connection.

-The format of the port mapping `hostPort:containerPort`.
-You can speficy any valid port number for the host port but has to be `8888` for the container port portion.
+The format of the port mapping is `hostPort:containerPort`.
+You can specify any valid port number for the host port but have to use `8888` for the container port portion.

 If you're using a container with GPU support, some additional flags must be passed to expose the GPU device to the container.
 For the default config, we